bdobyns/silver-funicular/php-aws-eb-example/Readme.md

     eb create develop

 `eb create` is NOT idempotent, so you only get to use it once, unless you `eb terminate` and try again.
-As the tech lead, you record the arguments you gave to `eb create` in a simple bash script.
+As the tech lead, you should record the arguments you gave to `eb create` in a simple bash script.

     eb terminate develop
     eb create develop [ better options here ]